➛ ➛ From our list of Stuff we have and use [and do...] in the right sidebar ➛ ➛

-Al Golden at IMIS has earned a great reputation [and is an ex-cruiser...]
-He gets our business, and is always competitive...
+The late Al Golden of IMIS created a great reputation [and was an ex-cruiser...]
+Al earned our business, and IMIS is always competitive...
 IMIS puts together a policy [Al developed the Jackline Policy for cruisers] to meet our specific needs, and has an ongoing reputation for no fuss claims handling and quick payouts.
 [Though, thankfully, we have no first-hand experience in this regard...]

-Key points for us when shopping insurance include:
+Key points for us when shopping marine insurance include:

 We specify All Risk [vs. Named Peril] coverage.

 All Risk covers everything not on the excluded list; Named Peril tells you specifically what is covered, but not necessarily what isn't.
 We prefer to not have to read between the lines...

 For Total Loss [of the vessel] we prefer an Agreed Value [negotiated replacement price] vs. Actual Cash Value policy [the insurance company's adjuster's estimate of what it is worth after the loss...]

 There are no surprises with an Agreed Value policy; you know what you will be paid when the policy is written, and are not at the mercy of an adjuster's estimate at the time of loss.